-The Oriental Shorthair is a svelte cat with elegant features and a coat that comes in a rainbow of colors, with up to 300 color combinations possible.
-Part of the Siamese family of cat breeds (which also includes the Siamese, Balinese, and Oriental Longhair), these cats are intelligent, athletic, and vocal—it is not shy about demanding attention.
+The oriental shorthair is a svelte cat with elegant features and a coat that comes in a rainbow of 300 color variations.
+Part of the Siamese family of cat breeds (which also includes the Balinese and oriental longhair), this beautiful "rainbow cat" is intelligent, athletic, and vocal—it is not shy about demanding attention.
 The oriental shorthair craves affectionate interaction with its family, both the human members and other pets.

 Eye Color: Green, blue, gold, yellow; odd-eyes are possible

 The oriental shorthair is often considered a "hypoallergenic" cat.
 While no breed of cat is truly hypoallergenic, this breed generally produces less of the Fel d 1 protein that is responsible for triggering allergies in humans.

 Oriental Shorthair Characteristics